Badassjoker/LSH/README.md

 # LSH
-You can download the dataset from http://files.grouplens.org/datasets/movielens/ml-20m.zip.
+The dataset can be downloaded from http://files.grouplens.org/datasets/movielens/ml-20m.zip.

 This LSH uses the rating file only.